 An EEO Investigator will be assigned to conduct the EEO investigation.
 You will be notified in writing of the issues accepted for investigation and the name of the investigator, who is authorized to conduct the investigation.
 In most instances, CBP’s EEO Investigators are full-time CBP employees assigned to the Office of Privacy and Diversity, Complaints Management and Investigations Group.

 The EEO investigator reviews the complaint to determine if it meets the requirements for acceptance.
 If the claim is accepted, the assigned EEO Investigator will conduct the investigation within 180 calendar days from the filing date of the claim.
 The investigator serves as an unbiased fact gatherer identifying and securing information through interviews of witnesses and review of written records.
 This information is compiled into an investigative file which must be thorough enough to enable an appointed decision maker to make a final decision as to whether unlawful employment discrimination occurred with regard to the claims investigated.

 An impartial and appropriate factual record will be drafted by the investigating agency.
 The EEO Investigator will solicit declarations from the involved parties and document evidence to compile an accurate record of the claims.
 From this record, a third-party will determine findings on the claims made by the aggrieved party.
 An appropriate factual record is defined as one that allows a reasonable fact finder to draw conclusion on whether discrimination occurred.

 Once CBP completes the investigation, it will provide the Complainant with an electronic copy of the investigative file (IF) along with the election notice.
-Complainant will get 15 days (from receipt of the IF) to review and make a request to supplement the investigate file.
-After the 15 day review period, the election notice is sent to the complainant letting them know they have 30 days (from receipt of the election notice) in which to either request a hearing and decision from an EEOC Administrative Judge, or request an immediate final decision from the agency.
+Complainant will get 15 days (from receipt of the IF) to review and make a request to supplement the IF and 30 days (from receipt of the election notice) to either request a hearing and decision from an EEOC Administrative Judge, or request an immediate final decision from the agency.

 No. Managers and supervisors are not provided with copies of statutory Investigative files, however, for EEO Grievance Investigative files, the head of the office does receive a copy of the Investigative file.